 Pray to your Lama and, while praying,

+blend your mind inseparably with your Lama’s wisdom mind.
 Having merged inseparably, settle in the state of naturalness, the nature of mind.

 Do not meditate to arrive at a conclusion: “That’s it!”
 If you meditate in that way, it becomes intellectual activity.
 Here, there is no object of meditation whatsoever nor even an instant of distraction.
 Distraction from resting in awareness is true delusion.
 Don’t be distracted!

 Whatever thoughts arise, let them arise.
 Do not follow after them and do not suppress them.
 If you ask “In that case, what should I do?” whatever objective phenomena arise, whatever appears, do not grasp phenomena’s appearing aspect as you rest in a fresh state, like a small child looking inside a temple.
 When all phenomena are left as they are, their appearance is not modified, their color does not change, and their brilliance does not diminish.
 If you do not spoil phenomena with clinging and grasping thoughts, appearances and awareness will nakedly manifest as empty and luminous wisdom.

 However, many teachings considered to be very deep or extremely vast have left individuals of lesser intelligence mystified.
 If I put my finger on the concise essential meaning, it is this: In the gap between the last thought’s cessation and the next’s arising, isn’t there a fresh, present knowing (da lta’i shes pa) that has not been modified even in the slightest — luminous, naked awareness?
 That itself is awareness’s abiding state!

 But one does not permanently abide within the nature of reality (de khona).
 Doesn’t a thought suddenly arise?
 That is the natural display of awareness.
 However, if you do not recognize thoughts as soon as they arise, they will naturally spread.
 This is called “the chain of delusion,” the root of samsara.
 Simple recognition of thoughts as they arise breaks their flow.
 Release thoughts within that recognition.
 When you remain in that state, arising thoughts will all be liberated equally within awareness, the expanse of dharmakaya.
 This is the main practice in which the view and meditation of Cutting through Solidity (khregs chod) are cultivated as one.